jfarr/spring-mvc-examples/rest-app-example/README.md

 ### The Example Application

-This example builds on the application state machine of the previous examples by adding a list view:
+This example builds on the application state machine of the previous examples by adding a list state, so the application can view, add, or edit multiple books:

 ![Library State Diagram](https://github.com/jfarr/spring-mvc-examples/raw/master/rest-app-example/src/site/library_state_diagram.png)